Moogfest: 2017

 The 2017 edition of the festival was held May 18 to 21.
 The performance lineup was announced March 7 and included Flying Lotus, Animal Collective, Suzanne Ciani, Derrick May, Gotye (performing a tribute to the late Jean-Jacques Perrey), Talib Kweli, 808 State, Jessy Lanza, Simian Mobile Disco, Moor Mother, Syrinx, Visible Cloaks, Mykki Blanco, Princess Nokia, Omar Souleyman, S U R V I V E (who performed a live rendition of their score to the series Stranger Things), and many more.
 Many of the performers also participated in daytime programming, such as workshops and discussions.

 2018

 Moogfest 2018 was held on May 17 to 20 in Durham, North Carolina.
-The lineup stressed "female, non-binary, and transgender artists", and included an appearance by Chelsea Manning.
+The lineup included an appearance by Chelsea Manning and stressed "female, non-binary, and transgender artists".
 This generated some controversy, with Caroline Polachek choosing to pull out of the lineup.

 Engineering Workshop

 Beginning in 2014, Engineer VIP Pass holders participated in Engineering Workshops (also advertised as Synth-Building Workshops).
 Participants received a kit for an unreleased Moog product and constructed it under the guidance of Moog engineers over the course of the festival.
 Some of these products went on to retail release, while others remain Moogfest exclusives.